Jamie Aid’s first three years as head coach of the Lipscomb women’s tennis team have been filled with a number of firsts for her team.

 Three players earned All-ASUN honors.
-Laura Kent was named to the first team.
-Hanna Victorsson earned second team honors.
-Kate Kandyba is a member of the All-Freshman Team.
+Laura Kent was named to the first team, while Kate Kandyba earned a nod to the All-Freshman Team.

 Aid, in her fourth year as head coach, joined the program in 2010 as an assistant and was named head coach prior to the start of the 2013-2014 season.

 In 2015 the Lady Bisons were 13-10.
 Kent was named to the ASUN All-Conference First Team.
 Deahna Welch and Jenny Borck earned second team honors.
 Hannah Gamage was named to the All-Freshman Team.

 The Lady Bisons set a season program record for wins with 10 in 2014.
 They finished with a 10-11 worksheet overall.
 In the spring seasons they were 7-0 in home indoor matches, also a program record.

 Their 3-5 record in the Atlantic Sun earned the Lady Bisons their first trip to the conference tournament in 2014.
 Seeded at No. 6 they lost 4-0 to Florida Gulf Coast in the first round.

 Laura Kent was named to the A-Sun All–Freshman Team.
 It was the first time a Lady Bisons tennis player had been named to the team since 2005.
 Kent was a unanimous selection of the conference coaches.

 Off the court in 2015 the Lady Bisons also had a first for the Lipscomb athletic programs.
 Between their matches with Mercer and Kennesaw State they spent several days working on a mission trip working with the homeless in Atlanta.

 In 2016 the players stayed in Nashville where they worked for a week with immigrants who are making the transition to living in Nashville.